We work with partners toward sustainable soy production.

 LDC predominantly exports soy beans from Brazil, Argentina and Paraguay.
-For further details of our sourcing profile in Brazil, Argentina and Paraguay, please find attached a transparency report.
+For further details of our sourcing profile in Brazil, Argentina and Paraguay, please see our transparency report here.

 LDC has been a member of the Brazilian Soy Moratorium since its inception in 2006.
 In this concerted effort, LDC and other industry actors monitor suppliers, and do not purchase soy from lands in the Amazon biome that were deforested after July 2008.
 This collaborative platform has significantly reduced deforestation in the Amazon that is attributable to soy cultivation, and ensures that today soy is no longer a driver of deforestation in the Amazon biome.

 LDC is a member of the Brazilian Association of Vegetable Oil Industries (ABIOVE) and Brazil’s National Association of Grain Exporters (ANEC), who work to promote best practice in Brazil’s soy industry.

 We are also a founding member of the Soft Commodities Forum, a global platform for leading soft commodities companies to collaborate on common sustainability challenges, convened by the World Business Council for Sustainable Development (WBCSD).
 As members of this group, we are committed to transparent reporting on soy origination in Brazil and the Cerrado.